 A Certificate of Relief does not result in the expunction of any criminal history record information, and it is not a pardon.
 It offers relief from certain collateral sanctions (refer to statute here) and may be viewed favorably by a landlord or potential employer.

 You may be eligible for a Certificate of Relief if:

-- You have no more than 2 G, H, or I misdemeanor or felony convictions in the same session of court.
+- You have Class H or I felony convictions in 3 or fewer sessions of court.

-- 12 months have passed since you completed all terms of your sentence.
+- Twelve (12) months have passed since you completed all terms of your sentence.

 - You are engaged in or seeking to engage in a lawful occupation or activity.

 - You do not have any pending criminal charges.